wishlist app screenshot

 }

 First off, notice the switch statement here?
 It's used quite often with reducers to ensure we implement only the logic on the right action type, super useful for debugging!
 Next, notice the immediate return statement after we enter the "ADD_WISH" case, immutability is immediately shown here.
-We are going to return a NEW state object, so let's dive in to how we do that.
+We are going to return a NEW state object.

 {